-This is shown on the attached Building/Bushland Area Plans at Appendix A of this LAP, that nominate the following areas:
+This is shown on the attached Plan of Building Envelopes at Appendix A of this LAP, that nominate the following areas:

-- Area not to be disturbed.
+- Building Envelope.
+The Building Envelope has been identified as the area for development and construction.
+This area has been developed having regard to topography, native vegetation, easements, and views within and to and from Tolmans Hill. - Area outside Building Envelope.
 This area is to be primarily retained as bushland.
 No building works, or hard landscaping (paved areas, retaining walls, BBQ areas etc) is allowed in this area without the permission of Council, with the exception of a driveway between the street and frontage of the building.
-Significant trees are to be kept in this part of the lot, to assist in maintaining the bushland character of the area. - Area of Disturbance.
-The Area of Disturbance has been identified as the area for development and construction.
-This area has been developed having regard to topography, native vegetation, easements, and views within and to and from Tolmans Hill.
+Significant trees are to be kept in this part of the lot, to assist in maintaining the bushland character of the area.

-All development and construction activity to occur within the Area of Disturbance.
+All development and construction activity to occur within the Building Envelope identified.

-No hard landscaping with the exception of a 3 metre wide driveway between the street and the frontage of the building is to occur outside the Area of Disturbance.
+No hard landscaping with the exception of a 3 metre wide driveway directly between the street and the frontage of the Building Envelope is to occur outside the Building Envelope.

-Refer to Building/Bushland Area Plans
+Refer to Building Envelope Plans

-Council may consider development in an area outside the nominated Area of Disturbance on the plan, subject to the following:
+Council may consider development in an area outside the nominated Building Envelope on the plan, subject to the following:

-- An area of bushland comparable in extent and character to the bushland proposed to be disturbed or removed is retained within the Area of Disturbance. - Does not have an unacceptable visual impact, from adjacent or surrounding properties and adjacent streets, and viewed from outside Tolmans Hill.
+- An area of bushland comparable in extent and character to the bushland proposed to be disturbed or removed is retained within the Building Envelope. - Does not have an unacceptable visual impact, from adjacent or surrounding properties and adjacent streets, and viewed from outside Tolmans Hill.

-Hard landscaping may be considered outside the area of disturbance where:
+Hard landscaping may be considered outside the building envelope where: